thehaohcm/DevOpsLabs/Java/readme.md

           ...
         }
         ```
+      + all variables are valid inside switch() block, without any problem in different 'case'
     - Multiline Strings / Text blocks
       + Instead of using "\n" to preresent a new line in Java code previously, now we can use """ and write a text with new line to be more readable
         ```java